As daft as a brush

 In looking for early examples of 'daft as a brush' in print we find that it first starts appearing in the 1940s.
 The earliest that I know of in print is from an account of a court case, printed in the Lincolnshire Echo, June 1944:

-1956 seems later than I would have expected and, as the word 'daft' has always been used more often in the north of England than in other places, a scan of some north country references seems in order.
+1944 seems later than I would have expected and, as the word 'daft' has always been used more often in the north of England than in other places, a scan of some north country references seems in order.
 Voilà.
-'Daft as a brush' it is in fact predated by an earlier variant 'daft as a besom'.
+'Daft as a brush' it is in fact pre-dated by an earlier variant still - 'daft as a besom'.
 The earliest citation I can find is a listing in William Dickinson's A glossary of the words and phrases of Cumberland, 1859:

 Daft, without sense.
 "Ey, as daft as a besom."

-A 'besom' is of course a brush made from twigs and a corroboration that the phrase originated with the 'besom' rather than the 'brush' version comes in another glossary, from just a few years earlier and collected in the same area - John and William Brockett's A glossary of North country words, with their etymology, 1846:
+A 'besom' is of course a brush made from twigs and an indication that the phrase originated with the 'besom' rather than the 'brish' or 'brush' versions comes in another glossary, from just a few years earlier and collected in the same area - John and William Brockett's A glossary of North country words, with their etymology, 1846:

 Fond, silly, foolish.
 An old Northern word.
 'Fond-as-a-buzzom', remarkably silly.

-The use of 'fond' to mean foolish predated our current usage, which is 'to be fond of something or someone'.
-That present day meaning migrated from the earlier word, which in time came to mean 'display a foolish affection for'.
+The use of 'fond' to mean foolish pre-dated our current usage, which is 'to feel affection for'.
+That present day meaning migrated from the earlier meaning of 'foolish'.
 In Richard Rolle's Psalter, 1339, the author refers to 'fonnyd maydyns' (foolish girls).
-The word appears in more contemporary language in John Lyly's Euphues: the Anatomy of Wyt, 1578:
+The word appears in more contemporary language in John Lyly's Euphues, the Anatomy of Wyt, 1578:

 He that is young thinketh the old man fond.